Jake McCarthy Player Props: Diamondbacks vs. Braves

-Jake McCarthy and his .387 on-base percentage over his past 10 games (58 points higher than his season-long percentage), will be in action for the Arizona Diamondbacks against the Atlanta Braves and Bryce Elder on July 18 at 7:20 PM ET.
+The Arizona Diamondbacks, including Jake McCarthy (.429 on-base percentage in past 10 games, 97 points above season-long percentage), take on starting pitcher Charlie Morton and the Atlanta Braves at Truist Park, Wednesday at 7:20 PM ET.

-He had a hitless performance in his most recent game (0-for-1) against the Blue Jays.
+In his previous game, he reached base in his only plate appearance against the Braves.

 Jake McCarthy Game Info & Props vs. the Braves